OVGU-VET-TechEd/ASSET_AI_Learning_Nuggets/LO5.1.1_Personal_Development_AI_in_TVET_Lesson_Design.md

 # AI for Professional Development - Using AI to Enable Lifelong Professional Learning

-** A virtual leanring module on AI for professional developmetn in TVET**
+** A virtual learning nugget on AI for professional developmetn in TVET**

 > **Learning Objective:** After completing this learning nugget, you will be able to **identify AI tools** (such as chatbots and recommendation systems) that support ongoing learning, and **explain how they can help you manage** your own professional development in TVET.